New York Intellectuals

 The New York Intellectuals were a group of American writers and literary critics based in New York City in the mid-20th century.
 They advocated left-wing politics, being firmly anti-Stalinist.
 The group is known for having sought to integrate literary theory with Marxism and socialism while rejecting Soviet socialism as a workable or acceptable political model.

-Trotskyism emerged as the most common standpoint among these anti-Stalinist Marxists.
-Irving Kristol, Irving Howe, Seymour Martin Lipset, Leslie Fiedler, and Nathan Glazer were members of the Trotskyist Young People's Socialist League, under the influence of Max Shachtman.
+Irving Kristol, Irving Howe, Seymour Martin Lipset, Leslie Fiedler, and Nathan Glazer were members of the Young People's Socialist League, under the influence of Max Shachtman.

 Many of these intellectuals were educated at City College of New York ("Harvard of the Proletariat"), New York University, and Columbia University in the 1930s, and associated in the next two decades with the left-wing political journals Partisan Review, Dissent, and the then-left-wing but later neoconservative-leaning journal Commentary.
-Writer Nicholas Lemann has described these intellectuals as "the American Bloomsbury".
+Writer Nicholas Lemann has described these intellectuals as "the American Bloomsbury."

-Some, including Kristol, Sidney Hook, and Norman Podhoretz, later became key figures in the development of neoconservatism.
+Some, including Kristol, Sidney Hook, and Norman Podhoretz, (Note: Podhoretz and managing editor of Commentary and leaning toward neoconservatism is dealt with in: Lerner, 2011, p.165-166.
+See References.) later became key figures in the development of neoconservatism.